 There are two categories of content management applications, one is Web Content Management Systems and the other is Content Marketing Platforms.
 Which of the two should be utilized depends on your company’s objectives and the content marketing strategy.

 For example, a software development company leverages a web content management system to share details about how their tailor-made programs can benefit their target audience.

-Here are some detailed descriptions of what the purpose of both of them and their differences is.
+Here are some detailed descriptions of the purpose of both of them and their differences.